DivvyPayHQ/web-homework/README.md

 ## Objectives

- * Write a basic user inerface that allows users to enter, edit, and remove transactions.
+ * Write a basic user interface that allows users to enter, edit, and remove transactions.

    > Bonus points for adding other data models such as users and merchants that can be input as part of the transaction.